2019 RULES OF THE CHATHAM COUNTY

 1. As provided for in the Rules, presides in the absence of the Chairman.

-2. Shall assist the Chairmen of the Candidate Recruitment, Resource Development, and Operations Committees.
+- Shall assist the Treasurer with the Finance Committee and the Chairmen of the Rules, Resource Development, and Headquarters Operations Committees.

 D. Second Vice Chairman

-1. Shall assist the Chairmen of the Precinct Organization and Membership Committees.
+1. Shall assist the District Chairmen and the Chairmen of the Elections and Membership Committees.

 E. Third Vice Chairman

-1. Shall assist the Chairmen of the Voter Registration, Public Relations and Communications Committees.
+1. Shall assist the Chairmen of the Community Outreach and Communications/Public Relations Committees.

 2. All funds collected shall be deposited monthly.